OlfatSeid/Gradio/README.md

 *********
 ## License
 This project is licensed under the MIT License.
-Feel free to modify and use it as needed.